core-wg/oscore/draft-ietf-core-object-security.md

 # The Security Context {#context}

-OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm for encrypting CoAP message data between a CoAP client and a CoAP server.
-An implementation supporting this specification MAY only implement the client part or MAY only implement the server part.
+OSCOAP requires that client and server establish a shared security context used to process the COSE objects.
+OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm for protecting CoAP message data between a CoAP client and a CoAP server.

-This specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
 In this section, we define the security context and how it is derived in client and server based on a common shared master secret and a key derivation function (KDF).

 ## Security Context Definition {#context-definition}